Christmas Markets in Brussels, Strasbourg, Nürnberg, and München

 Christmas Tree at BNA Airport

-Our adventure began with an on-time Lyft ride to the airport.
-After a quick TSA Pre-Check, we boarded our flight from Nashville (BNA) to Washington Dulles (IAD).
-The flight departed at 1:20 PM and landed smoothly at IAD.
-After a brief layover, we boarded United Flight 950 to Brussels (BRU).
+The adventure began with an on-time Lyft ride to the airport.
+After a quick TSA Pre-Check, the flight from Nashville (BNA) to Washington Dulles (IAD) departed on time and landed smoothly.
+After a brief layover, the flight to Brussels (BRU) boarded.

-By 5:55 PM, we were airborne, setting the tone for the holiday season adventure ahead.
-Onboard, I tested the inflight Wi-Fi while enjoying dinner.
-I opted for the pasta dish, which was decent, while my friend chose chicken.
-Our total travel time, from Lyft pickup to landing in Brussels, was 22 hours and 37 minutes.
+Soon, the plane was airborne, setting the tone for the holiday season adventure ahead.
+Onboard, the inflight Wi-Fi got a test while dinner was served.
+The pasta dish was decent for me, while my friend chose chicken.
+Total travel time, from Lyft pickup to landing in Brussels, was 22 hours and 37 minutes.

 Day One - 3 December 2024 - Arrival in Brussels

-We landed in Brussels around 8:30 AM and, after navigating the train ticketing system, arrived at Brussels-Centraal station.
-Dropping our luggage off at the Hilton Grand Place, we ventured out into the chilly streets of Brussels.
-For lunch, we stopped at Fritland and enjoyed a generous serving of Belgian fries—crispy, golden, and perfectly topped with mayonnaise.
+An early morning landing in Brussels led to navigating the train ticketing system and arriving at Brussels-Centraal station.
+After dropping luggage off at the Hilton Grand Place, the chilly streets of Brussels beckoned.
+For lunch, Fritland provided a generous serving of Belgian fries, crispy, golden, and perfectly topped with mayonnaise.
 It was the perfect quick bite to refuel before continuing our explorations.

-Later that evening, we returned to explore the Christmas markets illuminated by festive lights.
-The Raclette—served with melted cheese, ham, and pickles—was a highlight, but the Glühwein left something to be desired.
-We ended the night marveling at the Grand Place light show, which was nothing short of magical.
+Later that evening, the Christmas markets illuminated by festive lights drew us back out.
+The Raclette, served with melted cheese, ham, and pickles, was a highlight, but the Glühwein left something to be desired.
+The night ended with marveling at the Grand Place light show, which was nothing short of magical.

 Lights on the street Rue des Pierres in Brussels